 Because MBL is aimed specifically at IoT devices, it places a major emphasis on platform security.
 At the core of device security is Trusted Firmware (TF-A) and OP-TEE, an open source trusted execution environment that conforms to the Global Platform TEE specification.
-Platform Security Architecture (PSA) and other security related trusted services can run in this framework.
-MBL also relies on the Linux kernel's isolation mechanisms to protect device integrity and sensitive data: each application runs in its own OCI-compliant container, so a compromised application cannot damage other applications or the device.
+MBL also conforms to Platform Security Architecture (PSA) for secure boot and other security measures, and relies on the Linux kernel's isolation mechanisms to protect device integrity and sensitive data: each application runs in its own OCI-compliant container, so a compromised application cannot damage other applications or the device.

 Developer preview features

 MBL is currently available as a developer preview to selected users.
 To request access, please contact us.

 The preview release provides:

 - An OpenEmbedded-based OS distribution, enabling extensibility and support for the latest updates and features.